-All University Council members, staff members and students, suppliers, partners, contractors and tenants
+All University Council members, staff members and students, suppliers, partners, contractors and tenants.

-The purpose of this policy is to provide a vision and a set of principles to guide our actions to support sustainability and improve our environmental performance.
+To provide a vision and a set of principles to guide our actions to support sustainability and improve our environmental performance.

 “The challenges of the decline of biodiversity, of energy, food, and water security, of climate change, of economic sustainability and human health have been recognised as being among the greatest faced by the human race and the planet and we believe that the urgency of these requires unity of purpose and of leadership.
 We recognise that universities have important roles in researching solutions to such problems so as to bequeath a sustainable world to future generations, and in educating future generations about this awareness and research.”
 (Universitas 21 Statement on Sustainability)

 In establishing this policy, the University reinforces its commitment to build on its achievements in the efficient management of energy, water and key material resources, and the minimisation of waste and emissions, and commits to continue to find new and innovative ways to demonstrate leadership in research, teaching, learning, operations, partnerships, capacity building and networking to advance social, environmental and economic sustainability.

 Our commitment to sustainability and the SDGs is a foundation of Taumata Teitei Vision 2021-2030 Strategic Plan 2021-2025 and is reinforced by the Universitas 21 Statement on Sustainability, to which the University is a signatory.

 Together, these commitments coalesce into a vision for the University where:

 - research, teaching and action for sustainability are actively encouraged and supported

 - the University’s achievements in this regard are to a level where they can make a difference for the world